 Empowering students with language-based learning differences grades 4-12

 Siena provides first-hand experiences to make learning come alive.
 Regular field trips directly enhance the classroom curriculum.
-Through active participation and experience our students are provided with an ideal learning environment for inquiry and discovery.
-Hands-on learning or learning by doing, is one of the most powerful learning tools for our students and provides the means for the students to access the curriculum through their senses.
+Through active participation and experience, our students are provided with an ideal learning environment for inquiry and discovery.
+Hands-on learning or learning by doing is one of the most powerful learning tools for our students and provides the means for the students to access the curriculum through their senses.
 Siena makes experiential learning a priority, frequently bringing in guest speakers and instructors, attending local performances and showcases, and yearly internships for its high school students.

 Siena students take cross-curricular field trips throughout the year, including:

-- Many local art museums, theaters and musical venues (e.g. a middle school trip to see Synetic Theater’s movement-based version of Shakespeare’s Twelfth Night after reading the play and acting out scenes in the classroom);
+- Many local art museums, theaters and music venues (e.g. a middle school trip to see Synetic Theater’s movement-based version of Shakespeare’s Twelfth Night after reading the play and acting out scenes in the classroom);

 - Supreme Court of the United States to hear oral arguments in addition to visits with former clerks of Supreme Court justices to prepare for High School Mock Trial;